 Credit cards are widely accepted especially in high-end boutique stores and restaurants, including train stations.

 Depending on your month of travel and the activities you will be indulging in Switzerland, your packing list will differ.
 But here is what you MUST carry.

-- Light jacket – A light, all weather jacket is a MUST for all times of the year.
-You will find this super handy during cross over or shoulder seasons when temperatures suddenly drop in the evenings or early mornings.
+- Light jacket – A light, all-weather jacket is a MUST for all times of the year.
+You will find this super handy during the cross over or shoulder seasons when temperatures suddenly drop in the evenings or early mornings.
 Buy my lightweight travel jacket here

 - Universal adaptor – Our North American or Asian electronics won’t charge in Switzerland without a universal adaptor.
 Invest in one today.
 Buy this universal adaptor – convertor duo that works in over 150 countries.